-The Higher Education Program provides graduate students with the opportunity to earn a Master of Education (M.Ed.) degree in Higher Education.
-Studies in higher education provide individuals who are interested in a variety of areas in higher education with the opportunity to explore, with breadth and depth, the various aspects of post-secondary institutions.
-This exploration is conducted from a uniquely Christian perspective.
+Master of Education in Higher Education Administration Track Instructional Track from a uniquely Christian perspective.
 Individuals who are interested in higher education administration, student personnel work, university development/advancement, or teaching on the college level are well served by the M.Ed. in Higher Education degree.
 Students may choose from two different 36-hour, non-thesis degree tracks: the Administration Track or the Instructional Track.
 The program is available online.